 Obviously, the similar strokes in the veterans’ accounts in no way diminish their historical value, humanistic profundity or power to uplift or sicken.
 I think they more tie to the typical humility of the combat veteran, as well as the democratic horror of battle and the absurdity of trying to distill it into words.

-If you’ve read a small library of war books, spent some quality time with Steven Spielberg and Ken Burns and talked to a few dozen men with Purple Hearts, you have as intimate an understanding of the reality of combat as you’re going to get without tasting it yourself.
+If you’ve read a small library of war books, spent some quality screen time with Steven Spielberg and Ken Burns and talked to a few dozen men with Purple Hearts, you have as intimate an understanding of the reality of combat as you’re going to get without tasting it yourself.
 This understanding is not accurate.

 But when you’re listening to someone’s account of kill-or-be-killed battle—especially one you have solicited—you must pretend to understand at least a little.
 Pretend you can somehow mentally descend into the basement of whatever fiery hell you think is ultimate hell and dig through the molten floor.
 Your brain won’t comply, of course.
 It will only mutter Jesus fucking Christ to itself so many times before just handing you the solid notion that human combat—be it Roman or Napoleonic, trench or rice paddy, Bastogne or Kandahar City—is not something you want to experience.
 Not unless you’re psychotic or epically naive.

 The account Ernie Corvese is giving in this hotel lounge is taking me somewhere discernibly new.
 He is (and will remain) the only D-Day veteran in Normandy who says something that surprises me.